Tallwave/sketch-spellcheck-all-layers/README.md

 Here’s a screen capture of the plugin in action:

+## Special thanks

-## Special thanks to (Aby Nimbalkar)[https://github.com/abynim], who's (select layers of type gist)[https://gist.github.com/abynim/04f88d5e4fe47118bfe3#file-sketch-plugin-snippet-select-layers-of-type-js] started me off in creating this plugin
+Special thanks to (Aby Nimbalkar)[https://github.com/abynim], who's (select layers of type gist)[https://gist.github.com/abynim/04f88d5e4fe47118bfe3#file-sketch-plugin-snippet-select-layers-of-type-js] started me off in creating this plugin

-## TODO:
+## Next Steps:

 Next steps are to loop this in to the built-in spelling window to allow people to natively find and replace the misspelled text.
 But this is a start anyway!

+- Allow replacing of misspelled text
+- Implement skipping through text layers one-by-one